Shalom Tomáš Neuman: Controversy in Easton, Pennsylvania

 The city had received complaints and the pieces were placed directly across from a playground and the Easton Area School District's Cottingham Stadium, where football games are held.
-Then Neuman was given a 72-hour warning by the city to remove the signs and told he would be given a $500 dollar a day fine for failure to do so.
+Then Neuman was given a 72-hour warning by the city to remove the signs and told he would be given a $500 a day fine for failure to do so.
 The artist then refused to do so.

 Thereafter Neuman scored a victory when after a meeting between Neuman and his lawyer and the city of Easton's solicitor it was decided that the works were protected under the First Amendment to the United States Constitution and that the fines no longer applied.